 A

 Transfer duty depends on the value of the property.
 Find the appropriate value of the property and apply the rate.
-These rates apply from March 1 2024.
+These rates apply from April 1 2025, on transactions that are not subject to VAT.

 Value of the property Rate